 |Books and Supplies||$800|

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported Cleveland State University net price for in-state students is $15,320* for the 2014/2015 academic year.
+The reported Cleveland State net price for in-state students is $16,007* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.

 |Financial Aid Summary|